mjc-school/mentors-handsbook/modules/module #3. REST API Advanced/questions.md

 1. What is the Java Persistence API?
 2. What is the object-relational mapping?
 3. What are the advantages and disadvantages of JPA?
+4. What id generation strategies can you name?
+Can you describe their pros and cons?
+5. What JPA inheritance types can you name?
+Can you describe them?
+6. What fetch strategies do you know?
+What is the default?
+How to reproduce LazyInitializationException?
+7. What cascade types do you know?
+Is it possible to insert an entity using cascade?
+8. When do we need property orphalRemoval?
+9. What entity states do you know?
+10. What is the difference between methods find vs getReference?
+11. What query types do you know?
+Can you name their pros and cons?
+12. What propagation types do you know?
+13. Can we update an entity without calling merge method?